 Optimization use cases

 Given the multiple combinations possible when mixing Variants Strategies and Optimization Goals, deciding which to use can sometimes pose a challenge.
-This section describes use cases for each strategy that help to illustrate which strategy/goal pairings are best used in specific circumstances.
+This section describes use cases for each strategy that help to illustrate which strategy or goal pairings are best used in specific circumstances.

 The "Rotating" strategy serves the defined variants in a rotating order.
 For example, if you have three variants (A, B, and C), they will be served in the same order each time to every visitor triggering the dialogue.
 For example, the first time the visitor triggers a variant they will be served variant B. The next time they trigger a variant, they will be served variant C. The following time, variant A. Each successive time, the order B-C-A will be used again.
 This strategy applies to all visitors.